JackTheRipper1992/httpserver/README.md

 1. We can add security for URIs (files) exposed by our sever by either using some open source framework OAuth etc or by building in house platform to secure the APIs.
 2. We can make our server reactive by implementing Reactive Programming such as RxJava.
 3. Scope of test coverage needs to be improved.
+4. Add the support for other HTTP methods.

 # Refernces :